Sumner, New Zealand: Architecture

-The Pascoe House in Colenso Street is a category II historic place and an early example of a two story private dwelling in the Post War Modern Domestic style of the 1940–1960.
+The Pascoe House in Colenso Street is a category II historic place and an early example of a two story private dwelling in the Post War Modern Domestic style of the period between 1940 and 1960.
 It was designed by architect Paul Pascoe and constructed in 1948 as his own private home.

 Transport

 The need for a convenient route between the Port at Lyttelton and the plains settlement of Christchurch was quickly recognised by Captain Thomas, Chief Surveyor for the Canterbury Association.
 Settlement of flat land at Sumner was also planned at an early stage.

 By sea

 The Sumner Bar is a notable navigation hazard, though it can be crossed safely in the right wind, tide and sea conditions.
 However, with an exposed coast and no safe anchorage immediately off-shore, good seamanship is also required.

 There is a small boat harbour, protected by a substantial breakwater, at the south-eastern end of Sumner Bay, below Scarborough.
 There is a slipway for launching small boats from a trailer, as well as the lifeboat station.
 However, the area has a tendency to silt up, as it is still exposed to wind and sea.

 In 1849, this area was known as Sumner Nook and was the only comparatively safe place in the bay for landing from a boat, because of a lagoon formed by a small stream running into the sea in this area.
 But, with Sumner Bay open to the Pacific Ocean, there was no nearby safe anchorage for larger ships, short of Lyttelton Harbour, about 8 nautical miles away by sea.
 An early proposal, by Captain Thomas, was to builds a jetty here to unload ships and transport the cargo by tramway to the estuary beyond Shag Rock, to avoid ships having to cross the Sumner Bar, but a land option was chosen instead.